Female Reproductive System

 The uterus is shaped like an upside-down pear, with a thick lining and muscular walls — in fact, the uterus contains some of the strongest muscles in the female body.
 These muscles are able to expand and contract to accommodate a growing fetus and then help push the baby out during labor.
 When a woman isn't pregnant, the uterus is only about 3 inches (7.5 centimeters) long and 2 inches (5 centimeters) wide.

-What the Female Reproductive System Does
+How Does the Female Reproductive System Work?

 The female reproductive system enables a woman to: